syrhassan10/VRoam_release1/Dates.md

 Accomplishments: Figured out MET from speed equation, and calories from MET and body weight (kilos) equation.

-Goals: Link equations into UI and feedback system, design UI layout
+Goals: Link equations into UI and feedback system, design UI layout.

-Mar 27th

-Accomplishments: Recreate distance tracking and speed in unity, tested and implemented previous equations into unity with given parameters.

-Goals: Design display UI.